oscarvargash/biol_550_2022/week_07/README.md

 for file in *.fasta; do echo iqtree -m GTR+G -bb 1000 -s $file; done
 ```

-This looks pretty good, now write the loop in a way it will analyze every single alignment:
+This looks pretty good, now write the loop in a way that it will analyze every single alignment:

 ```
 for file in *.fasta; do iqtree -m GTR+G -bb 1000 -s $file; done